Biigajiiskaan: Indigenous Pathways to Mental Wellness

 - Indigenous Elder-guided care and teachings from knowledge keepers

-- Traditional Indigenous practices, such as healing circles, ceremony, smudging and drumming circles
+- Traditional Indigenous practices, such as healing circles, ceremony, smudging and drumming circle

 - Educational and mentoring opportunities for health care professionals and students